 Remove the tank bushings, cover and float.

-Clean the master cylinder and inspect the bore for signs of corrosion or damage.
-If significant corrosion or damage is found, replace the brake master cylinder housing.
+Clean the master cylinder and inspect the bore for corrosion or damage.
+If significant signs of corrosion or damage are found, replace the master cylinder housing.

 Inspect the tank for cracks and the bushings for wear, replacing them with new ones if necessary.

-Lubricate all components with clean brake fluid before assembly.
+Before assembly, lubricate all components with clean brake fluid.

-Pic.
-10.12.
-The location of the seals on the secondary piston of the master cylinder
+Figure 10.12.
+Location of seals on the secondary piston of the master brake cylinder

 Install the valve gasket in front of the secondary piston.
-Place the seal on the piston (open part forward) (pic.
-10.12).
+Place the seal on the piston (open part forward) (figure 10.12).

-Install the center seal on the secondary piston, open side first.
+Install the center seal onto the secondary piston with the open end facing forward.

-Install the rear secondary piston seal with the open side toward the rear.
+Install the secondary piston rear seal with the open side facing the rear.

-Install the O-ring on the secondary piston mounting screw.
+Install the O-ring onto the secondary piston mounting screw.

 Repair